Revitalizing west coast fisheries

 We believe these core elements make the West Coast groundfish fishery a model for sustainable management and viability for the industry.

-2. Effective regulatory frameworks that eliminate the need for outdated regulation that hamper innovation, flexibility and efficiency
+- Effective regulatory frameworks that eliminate the need for outdated regulations that hamper innovation, flexibility and efficiency

-4. Market-based incentives through campaigns like Positively Groundfish, Eat These Fish and more.
+- Market-based incentives through campaigns like Positively Groundfish and more.
 Though the groundfish rebound is a dramatic conservation success, climate change is already driving significant range shifts for many species and changes in abundance for others.
 We are working with fishermen, managers and other stakeholders to identify and deploy the tools that will enable more dynamic management of the changing ecosystem to foster sustainable and profitable fishing.

-Today, EDF is staying engaged, helping fishermen to reduce their operating costs, fish more efficiently and leveraging new market opportunities to ensure success for the ecosystem and those who rely on it for their livelihoods.
+Today, EDF is staying engaged, helping fishermen to reduce their operating costs, fish more efficiently and leverage new opportunities to ensure success for the ecosystem and those who rely on it for their livelihoods.